 It’s not just one time I heard the story of someone having a website only to lose all the information due to hacks/not continuing with the hosting etc. And I can’t tell how surprised they were to be able to access that information again.
 It also helps to get a glimpse of the website’s (domains) history: what was it 10 years ago?
 Hint: search those sites you used to do in high school 🙂

 Reddico created this great online tool to quickly check a page’s speed and rankings compared to a given keyword and location.
-I love using this because you get a birds eye view at a glance in a matter that makes more actionable sense than any other Google tool for example.
+I love using this because you get a birds-eye view at a glance in a matter that makes more actionable sense than any other Google tool for example.
 See who else is ranking, what positions, and the page speed + actionable items.

 I have all the tabs in the world opened in the same time.
 But I have others I need and this simple extension is helping me tremendously.
 Do you have multiple clients, each with it’s own access (think Google Analytics for example), its own ongoing documents that you need to have opened, and you’re frustrated by logging out and in so many times?
 OneTab comes to the rescue.
 I know now browsers somehow incorporated some of its features but I still use it, import and export tabs (make sure you do that because if your machine crashes you won’t be able to access those saved tabs).

 Not an SEO tool specifically but one I found myself using more and more everyday.
 It resizes images for different social media purposes – Instagram post, Story, Facebook feed, etc. I can’t tell you how much this helps as I like to post natively most of the time and the image does make a difference.
 And as much as you would want, you can’t have a 1size fit all image.
 This Pixel Hunter tool helps.

 What does the Google knows about you?
 Your brand or your client’s brand to be more specifically… You can do a simple search.
 But you can also use this free tool that helps with the Knowledge Graph.
 I check all the projects I work for every now and then as it gives me a perspective.

 In SEO, changes happen every second.
 Sometimes, the most experienced SEOs sense them right away.
 But we should not trust what others are sensing and most of the time, the search engines (Google) don’t announce or they announce it days later after an update to their algorithm has been made.
 Fortunately, there are tools that can help us monitor, and Semrush Sensor is one of those tools.
 It gets broken down by location, category and the type and results and volatility.
 Highly efficient when you suspect something is going on.
 The Winners and Losers comparison helps sometimes identify right away if the website you manage has been hit.